VirtoCommerce/vc-platform/docs/release-information/update-to-version-3/prepare-separated-databases-for-v3.md

-# Prepare distributed databases for VC v3
+# Prepare separated databases for VC v3

 This article is relevant to you if you are:

 * migrating VirtoCommerce (VC) from v2 to v3
-* multiple databases (DB) are used by the solution (some of the VC modules use distributed DB).
+* multiple databases (DB) are used by the solution (some of the VC modules use own, separate DB).

 ## Prepare SeoUrlKeyword table

 1. Make DB backups
-1. Identify the modules which use **SeoUrl** functionality and use distributed DB.
+1. Identify the modules which use **SeoUrl** functionality and use different DB than VC Platform.
 E.g., Catalog, Customer, Store modules.
 1. Run the script in each of the previously identified module DB:

     ```sql